mistralai/mistral-inference/README.md

 - **Important**:
   - `mixtral-8x22B-Instruct-v0.3.tar` is exactly the same as [Mixtral-8x22B-Instruct-v0.1](https://huggingface.co/mistralai/Mixtral-8x22B-Instruct-v0.1), only stored in `.safetensors` format
   - `mixtral-8x22B-v0.3.tar` is the same as [Mixtral-8x22B-v0.1](https://huggingface.co/mistralai/Mixtral-8x22B-v0.1), but has an extended vocabulary of 32768 tokens.
-  - `codestral-22B-v0.1.tar` has a custom non-commercial license, called [
+  - `codestral-22B-v0.1.tar` has a custom non-commercial license, called [Mistral AI Non-Production (MNPL) License](https://mistral.ai/licences/MNPL-0.1.md)
 - All of the listed models above supports function calling.
 For example, Mistral 7B Base/Instruct v3 is a minor update to Mistral 7B Base/Instruct v2,  with the addition of function calling capabilities.
 - The "coming soon" models will include function calling as well.
 - You can download the previous versions of our models from our [docs](https://docs.mistral.ai/getting-started/open_weight_models/#downloading).